yairyaakov/Client-Side-Assignment/README.md

 - The mock dataset uses 1,000 rows to test rendering at scale.
 - No virtualization library was added to keep the project simple.

-## What Was Not Added

-- No backend
-- No API calls
-- No database
-- No localStorage
-- No ready-made table library

-This matches the assignment requirement: saving is local and does not need to be persisted.

 ## Project Structure

 ```